reidHoruff/Checkmate/README.md

 	$().checkmate('validate', [$("#first-name"), $("#last-name")] );

 ##Callback Methods
-All callbacks are called with one argument, a boolean value representing whether or not the input matches the regex.
-All callbacks are called in the context of the checkmate jQuery object, 'this' will refer to $(this).
+All callbacks are called with one argument, a boolean value representing whether or not the input is valid.
+All callbacks are called in the context of the checkmate object, 'this' will refer to $(this).

 	$("#first-name").checkmate({
 		match: /^[a-zA-Z]{2,}$/,

-		//called whenever is validated from an outside state, ex: $().checkmate('validate');
+		//called whenever validated from an outside state, ex: $().checkmate('validate');
 		validate: function(match){
 			console.log("validated " + match);
 		},

 		//called whenever a keypress is made in 'first-name'.
-		//match will be represenative of weather the current text matches the regex.
-		//this does not invoke the validate callback.
 		keypress: function(match){
 			console.log("key pressed " + match);
 		},